-This course provides an introduction and (partial) overview of contemporary International Security studies.
-It will first deal with some of the disciplines classical themes: the (construction of) threats and use of force by states and non-state actors to achieve political and military objectives.
-It will then explore a variety of newer international security issues and approaches, as well as challenges to the classical paradigm.
-Questions addressed will include: the systemic impact of violent conflict, cooperation under the security dilemma, communal and intra-state conflicts, security communities, the political economy of conflict, human security, cyber security, environmental security, non-state armed actors.
-The reading list and approach is broad and eclectic, including a variety of concepts and approaches, to allow students to explore a range of conceptual and practical issues within contemporary security studies.
+This course provides an introduction and (partial) overview of recent debates in International Security Studies.
+It will deal with some of the disciplineâs âclassicalâ topics and foundational texts (alliance theory, deterrence, and the causes of war) as well as explore a variety of newer international security issues and approaches.
+Questions addressed will include: the systemic impact of violent conflict, cooperation under the security dilemma, cyber-security, and gendered approaches to international security.
+The reading list includes a variety of concepts and approaches to encourage different strategies for research.
+The approach is eclectic, and broad enough to allow students to explore a range of conceptual and practical issues within contemporary mainstream security studies.